oh-ok/oh-ok.github.io/_posts/2020-10-11-are_creatives_out_of_touch.markdown

 * Etsy: not in touch, good platform, good systems for discover-ability, confusing because of changes - couldn't opt out of some self marketing, trust etsy sellers but not etsy themselves, they're the biggest "hand-crafted" open marketplace with almost zero competition so they're less inclined to listen to users, does not add to their communities

-* YouTube: very-out-of-touch, look at youtube-rewind (youtube produced yearly review) doesnt represent the platform, censorship and policy inconsistencies makes them feel profit-motivated, does not add to the community.
+* YouTube: very-out-of-touch, look at youtube-rewind (youtube produced yearly review) doesn't represent the platform, censorship and policy inconsistencies makes them feel profit-motivated, does not add to the community.

 * Apple: out-of-touch, anti-consumer practices, don't listen to their communities.